martynakweczke/dev-interview-hub/README.md

 - One breakpoint: `sm` = 520px.
 Base styles are the phone layout.

 Visit **`/tokens`** in development for the reference sheet: every primitive in every state, rendered in both themes side by side.
+It returns 404 in production, so it isn't available on the Vercel deployment.